Stephenson King: Political career

 Following a short-lived struggle between himself and Cybelle Cenac for that right King received the endorsement of the United Workers Party in 2006 to contest the general elections as the candidate for Castries North.
 He would defeat the sitting Minister of Agriculture at the polls, which also saw his United Worker's Party return to office.

 The UWP won a majority of seats in the 2006 election, and a new government under Compton was sworn in on 19 December 2006.
 King was named Minister for Health and Labour Relations.

-Compton's illness in May 2007 prompted King to be named Acting Prime Minister.
+Compton's illness in May 2007 prompted King to be named acting prime minister.
 In a cabinet reshuffle in early June 2007, he became Minister of Finance (inclusive of International Financial Services), External Affairs, Home Affairs, National Security, Labor, Information and Broadcasting.
 In an ironic twist, King assumed the mantle while a few months earlier he had been seen as a Lewis loyalist in the party's leadership race.

 Compton died on 7 September 2007, and King announced his death on 8 September.

-King was subsequently sworn in as Prime Minister by Governor-General Pearlette Louisy on 9 September.
-The ten UWP members of the House of Assembly agreed on King's designation as Prime Minister.
+King was subsequently sworn in as prime minister by Governor-General Pearlette Louisy on 9 September.
+The ten UWP members of the House of Assembly agreed on King's designation as prime minister.

 King reshuffled the cabinet on 12 September.
 In addition to Prime Ministership, he assumed the roles of External Affairs, Home Affairs and National Security.
 King also held the modified portfolio of Minister of Finance (including International Financial Services), Economic Affairs, Economic Planning and National Development.

-Earlier in 2008 Prime Minister King came under pressure, first from opposition leader Dr. Kenny Anthony and then from his own parliamentary wing, to dismiss Economic Planning Minister Ausbert D'Auvergne.
+Earlier in 2008 Prime Minister King came under pressure, first from leader of the opposition Dr. Kenny Anthony and then from his own parliamentary wing, to dismiss Economic Planning Minister Ausbert D'Auvergne.
 He eventually acquiesced and returned Choiseul representative Rufus Bousquet to his cabinet, defusing the impasse.

 King also dismissed the representative of Central Castries and Minister of Housing Richard Frederick from cabinet in 2011, following a scandal created by the revocation of his visitors and diplomatic visas by the United States Government.

 The King administration suffered defeat in the 2011 general elections on 28 November 2011, obtaining only 6 out of 17 seats in Parliament.
+He was subsequently Leader of the Parliamentary Opposition from November 2011 to January 2014.